cockroachlabs/open-sourced-interview-process/firstweeks.md

-## Your First Weeks at Cockroach Labs
+## MOLTing: Your First Weeks at Cockroach Labs

 During your Month Of Learning Things (MOLT), you will transform from a new Roacher to a Roacher making impact day to day!
 This mirrors the process for actual cockroaches where baby cockroaches (nymphs) go through a molting process to shed their skin, create a hard outer shell and become an adult cockroach.